Gloucestershire Wildlife Trust is governed by a Board of Trustees.

-Mark works for the Planning Inspectorate where he has responsibility for the administration of national infrastructure, other major applications and also local plans.
-He has a lifelong interest in the natural environment and over 20 years experience in non-governmental organisations, local government and central government.
-He has previously been Head of Planning at both the Royal Society for the Protection of Birds and the Environment Agency.
+Mark is Chief Executive of MOBIE – Ministry of Building Innovation and Education – a charity focusing on improving the design, quality and manufacture of homes through education.
+Mark is a Town Planner with a lifelong interest in the natural and built environment.
+He has over 30 years’ experience, in non-governmental organisations, local government and central government.
+He has previously been a Director at the Planning Inspectorate and Head of Planning at both the Royal Society for the Protection of Birds and the Environment Agency.
 Mark was a member of the Lawton Review of England’s Wildlife Sites and Ecological Networks for the Secretary of State for the Department for Environment, Food and Rural Affairs lead (2010).
 He lives near Stroud with his wife and two children.

 A chartered surveyor by profession, Andrew began his career in the construction industry in Gloucestershire and London, then moved on to manage the licensed retail estates of Whitbread PLC and Enterprise Inns PLC before spending the last 7 years as a self-employed surveyor and consultant, specialising in the licensed retail sector.